cabogie/UnityAudioExample/README.md

 ![image](https://github.com/cabogie/UnityAudioExample/assets/8726619/2f143e5f-9ef1-4270-b2b0-1fc1d6558aff)

-# Generating Audio
+# Audio Clips
-You can procedurally generate audio either with a filter or with the method I did in the Wave script (creating a clip).
+You can procedurally generate audio either with a filter (built in fuction OnAudioFilterRead - "If OnAudioFilterRead is implemented, Unity will insert a custom filter into the audio DSP chain") or with the method I did in the Wave script (creating an AudioClip).

 You can also just add a file for the audio clip to play .wav file or something.